didiersmith/steve/chapters/the-orbital-ring.md

 He stared intently at his screen as the display showed the rockets entering into an evenly spaced orbit around the planet, a couple hundred kilometers above the surface.
 Once the orbits stabilized, a previously greyed-out button activated on his screen.

-It was labeled, "BUILD RING."
+It was labelled, "BUILD RING."

 Xavier clicked the button.